Dynamics, data and reconstruction: Measurement along orbits

+which assigns to any subshift $S\subset \mathbb{A}^{\num}$ the dynamical system $(S, \sigma)$.
 We have talked about measurements over an entire orbit or trajectory.
 We have represented an orbit by its initial state, thereby providing an indirect characterization of orbits.
 We now have the ingredients for a direct description of the notion of an orbit.
 Intuitively, an orbit of a point is the smallest dynamical system that contains all the forward iterates of that point.
-We need one more assumption :
+This is formalized by the \emph{orbit} functor $\Orbit$ shown below as a dashed arrow :